EnderBro123/Enders-Marios-Modpacks/README.md

 * Do not open Issues/Suggestions without filling the whole template out.
 * Do not abuse our Issues/Suggestions and Discussions system.

 By joining our GitHub, you abide to GitHub's community guidelines. https://docs.github.com/articles/github-community-guidelines.
-Failure to follow these rules will result in your removal from our repository.
+Failure to follow ours and GitHub's rules will result in your removal from our repository.